MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 forceHold(player: Player, hand: Handedness, allowRelease: boolean): void;
 ```

 It allows you to specify which player to have hold it, which hand they should hold it in, and whether or not that can _manually_ release it.
-If `allowRelease` is `false` then the entity can only be released by [force release](#force-release) or by [distance-based release](#distance-based-release).
+If `allowRelease` is `false` then the entity can only be released by [force release](#force-release).
 When `allowRelease` is set to `true` a [VR player](#identifying-players) can release the entity by pressing the trigger on their VR controller; a screen-based player can release it using the onscreen release button.

 **Not quite instantaneous**: calling `forceHold` "animates" the entity into the players hand.
 It can be a number of frames until they are holding it and the [OnGrabStart](#grab-sequence-and-events) event is sent.